 Otavalo Safety and Health Risks

-Ecuador feels really safe to us.
+Ecuador feels really safe for us.
 Of course, we spent 6 weeks in Colombia before coming to Ecuador so maybe our expectations are a bit skewed.
 We felt safe riding in Taxis and walking around Otavalo at night.
 I honestly felt just as safe here as I do in the average neighborhood in the USA.